 Target Foods Standards (as sum of B1 and B2)

 Corn and sorghum Not more than 4 mg/kg

 Sorghum that is simply processed (such as

 grinding, cutting, etc.)

 Corn that is simply processed (such as grinding, Not more than 2 mg/kg

 cutting, etc.)

-Processed grain products and breakfast cereals Not more than 1 mg/kg
+Processed grain products that contain 50% or Not more than 1 mg/kg

-that contain 50% or more of simply processed
+more of simply processed corn or sorghum

-corn or sorghum
+Cereal (breakfast cereal)

 Corn products for popcorn use